top of page

 102nd ACC (Army Cyclist Corps)

-There is only one cyclist unit still operating within the Ulster Home Guard.
+The 102nd is the last cyclist unit still operating within the UIF.
 They are generally used as secondary reconnaissance and messengers.
 However, don’t let this fool you into thinking they are of no use as there has been many times, they have been able to cycle to their objective with great speed and capture it before the enemy.
-They hold the objective until rifle support groups can help relieve them.
-The cyclist operates under the same principles as the ASSC, but are more mobile and can carry additional weaponry, ammunition and supplies as well as tools for field craft, to which they are at times regarded as Engineers
+They hold the objective until rifle support groups can assist and relieve them.
+The cyclists operate under the same principles as the ASSC, but are more mobile and can carry additional weaponry, ammunition and supplies as well as tools for field craft, to which they are at times regarded as Engineers

 ULSTER HOME GUARD